Site Builder or Professional Website: The Path That Pays Off

 Is a site builder fundamentally a bad idea?

-No. For very simple requirements, it can be enough.
-It becomes problematic when you need to appear more professional or when the website should specifically bring inquiries.
+No. For a simple temporary page or a single offer, it can be enough.
+It becomes problematic when the website needs to build lasting trust and qualified inquiries.

 How do I know that the site builder is slowing me down?

-Do I need to be able to maintain my website myself for it to be professional?
+Do I need to be able to edit my website myself?

-How many pages does a lean professional website typically need?
+How many pages does a lean professional website need?

 Implement the Middle Path the Right Way